Jenny-Lim/IASC-1P04/README.md

-# IASC-1P04 | Jenny Lim
+# IASC-1P04 | Jenny

-For the Twine games I'm making for Brock University's IASC-1P04
+For the Twine games I'm making for IASC-1P04

 ## Playtest
-Playtest my game [here]
+playtest my game [here!!!]

+## Prototype
+my game's prototype can be played [here!!!]